Olympic gold medalist released a statement Sunday sending condolences to the family of the woman who lost her life in the fatal collision.

 The accident, which involved four vehicles, also sent seven others to the hospital with minor to moderate injuries.

-According to reports, Jenner was driving north on Pacific Coast Highway when his Cadillac Escalade rear-ended a Lexus sedan.
+, Jenner was driving north on Pacific Coast Highway when his Cadillac Escalade rear-ended a Lexus sedan.
 The Lexus had just struck the back of a Toyota Prius.
 The Lexus then veered into oncoming traffic, colliding with a black Hummer.

 Kim Howe, the 69-year-old driver of the Lexus sedan, was pronounced dead at the scene of the accident.